J.C. Penney surprises investors with improved results

 The company also said that CEO Mike Ullman is recovering from a “surgical procedure” but is expected to be back soon.
 Ullman, 67, wasn’t on the conference call with analysts.

 The Plano-based retailer reported a second-quarter sales increase of 6 percent as part of its critical turnaround this year.
-The recent sales gains are welcome after Penney lost... read more
+The recent sales gains are welcome after Penney lost one-fourth of its business in 2012 and 2013 under a failed attempt to reinvent the department store by former... read more